Milton Friedman: Foreign policy

 While Walter Oi is credited with establishing the economic basis for a volunteer military, Friedman was a proponent, and was credited with ending the draft, stating that the draft was "inconsistent with a free society".

 In Capitalism and Freedom, he argued conscription is inequitable and arbitrary, preventing young men from shaping their lives as they see fit.
 During the Nixon administration he headed the committee to research a conversion to paid/volunteer armed force.
-He would later state his role in eliminating the conscription in the United States was his proudest accomplishment.
 Friedman did, however, believe the introduction of a system of universal military training as a reserve in cases of war-time could be justified.
 He still opposed its implementation in the United States, describing it as a "monstrosity".

 Biographer Lanny Ebenstein noted a drift over time in Friedman's views from an interventionist to a more cautious foreign policy.
 He supported US involvement in the Second World War and initially supported a hard-line against Communism, but moderated over time.
 However, Friedman did state in a 1995 interview that he was an anti-interventionist.
 He opposed the Gulf War and the Iraq War.
 In a spring 2006 interview, Friedman said the US's stature in the world had been eroded by the Iraq War, but that it might be improved if Iraq were to become a peaceful and independent country.

 Libertarianism and the Republican Party

 Friedman was an economic advisor and speech writer in Barry Goldwater's failed presidential campaign in 1964.
-He was an advisor to California governor Ronald Reagan, and was active in Reagan's presidential campaigns.
+He was an advisor to California governor Ronald Reagan and was active in Reagan's presidential campaigns.
 He served as a member of President Reagan's Economic Policy Advisory Board starting in 1981.
 In 1988, he received the Presidential Medal of Freedom and the National Medal of Science.

-Friedman stated that he was a libertarian philosophically, but a member of the U.S. Republican Party for the sake of "expediency" ("I am a libertarian with a small 'l' and a Republican with a capital 'R.' And I am a Republican with a capital 'R' on grounds of expediency, not on principle.")
-But, he said, "I think the term classical liberal is also equally applicable.
-I don't really care very much what I'm called.
-I'm much more interested in having people thinking about the ideas, rather than the person."
+In a 1995 interview with Reason magazine, Friedman criticized Murray Rothbard and Ayn Rand as "cult builders" and "dogmatists", citing this as justification for not joining the U.S. Libertarian Party.
+Friedman stated that he was a member of the Republican Party, "not because they have any principles, but because that's the way I am the most useful and have most influence."
+He described his philosophy as "clearly libertarian", though distanced himself from "zero-government" libertarianism, which he called "infeasible", citing the lack of historical examples of that philosophy succeeding.
+Friedman attended The Future of Freedom Conference, which was a meeting for libertarians, in 1990.

 His citation for the Presidential Medal of Freedom reads: "He has used a brilliant mind to advance a moral vision: the vision of a society where men and women are free, free to choose, but where government is not as free to override their decisions.
 That vision has changed America, and it is changing the world.
-All of us owe a tremendous debt to this man’s towering intellect and his devotion to liberty."
+All of us owe a tremendous debt to this man's towering intellect and his devotion to liberty."